ericterpstra/ngSignIt/readme.md

 and fills out the three form fields.
 After drawing a signature on the canvas, clicking Save will add the form data to the *Signatories* list.

+Try the Parse version here: http://ericterpstra.com/apps/ngSignIt/#/parse Or the Backbone version: http://ericterpstra.com/apps/ngSignIt/ The StackMob link is forthcoming.

 ## Parse.com and StackMob
 There are two different back-end database providers used in this app.
 By default, the app uses neither service, but rather a simple backbone.js